openlegend/core-rules/core/SRD.md

 **Effect:** When you successfully invoke this boon, you gain information from an object or place within range as follows:

--   **Power Level 5** - Your target can read vague ideas and impressions to learn what took place near the target within the past hour.
+-   **Power Level 5** - Your target can read vague ideas and impressions to learn what occurred near the object or place within the past hour.

--   **Power Level 6** - Your target can see a vivid vision, similar to a supernatural recording, of what took place near the target within the last hour.
+-   **Power Level 6** - Your target can see a vivid vision, similar to a supernatural recording, of what took place near the object or place within the last hour.

--   **Power Level 7** - Your target can ascertain the most recent owner of the object or the people who have most recently been in the place.
-This knowledge grants enough information for you to use the Scrying bane to magically locate or view those identified.
+-   **Power Level 7** - Your target can ascertain the most recent owner of the object or the people who have most recently been in a place.
+This knowledge grants enough information for your target to use the Scrying bane to magically locate or view those identified.

 -   **Power Level 8** - Choose one: Your target sees a vision of the most recent significant event that took place in close proximity to the object or place - OR - your target asks whether or not a specific event you are aware of is impressed upon the object or place.